 1886 Crescent Hotel & Spa in Eureka Springs, Arkansas

 The 1886 Crescent Hotel & Spa calls itself America's most haunted hotel, and it has a storied past dating back to—you guessed it—1886.
 Today, the hotel hosts nightly ghost tours, during which visitors can learn more about the Crescent's legendary ghosts, including Michael, Theodora, the ghost in the morgue, the nurse, the girl in the mist and the Lady in the Victorian lingerie.
-The venue's ghostly past makes it a spooktacular Halloween wedding destination.
+The venue's ghostly past makes it a spooktacular wedding destination.
 Hold your wedding in the age-old Crystal Ballroom featuring crystal chandeliers, high ceilings and hardwood floors.
-Other historical options include the Conservatory, the Fountain Garden and the East Lawn.
-The newest venue, made for outdoor weddings, is the Wedding in the Woods.
+Other historical options include the Crescent Conservatory, the Fountain Garden, the East Lawn and Glenwood Hollow.
 For a more unique nature experience, host an intimate wedding in one of the Crescent Hotel's treetop cottages.

 Hawthorne Hotel in Salem, Massachusetts